MeryemCiftciAly/my_sql_journey/03_projects/apex-core/legacy_schema_n_queries/legacy.md

-## These queries were created for practicing advance queries with joins
+## These queries were created to practice joins and filtering

 ### Objective:
 Initial SQL practice focusing on basic joins and filtering.